-Furthermore, the bill adds a new paragraph to RSA 263:10, which explicitly states that the Department shall not renew a driver's license for individuals with pending asylum claims.
-It also introduces a new section, RSA 263:39-c, which prohibits the issuance of driver's licenses to individuals granted asylee status until their application for adjustment to lawful permanent resident status is granted.
-The bill is set to take effect 60 days after its passage and is expected to have indeterminable impacts on state and local expenditures due to potential changes in the judicial and correctional systems.
+Furthermore, the bill establishes a new section in RSA 263 that prevents the issuance of driver's licenses to individuals granted asylee status until their application for adjustment to lawful permanent resident status is approved.
+This section emphasizes that prior employment authorization does not affect this requirement.
+The bill is set to take effect 60 days after its passage and is expected to have indeterminable fiscal impacts on state and local expenditures, particularly concerning the judicial and correctional systems due to the introduction of new penalties.

 Statutes affected: